🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Maintenance Tips (So It Stays Magical)

-• Dust often: Textured pieces collect dust—use a microfiber cloth and soft brush.
+• Dust often: Textured pieces collect dust, so keep a microfiber cloth and soft brush handy.

-• Plant care: Group plants by light/water needs to keep them thriving.
+• Plant care: Group plants by light and water needs to keep them thriving.

 • Rotate textiles: Swap in lighter throws in summer, thicker ones in winter.

-There you go—11 forest room decor ideas that turn your space into a sanctuary.
-Pick a few to start, layer thoughtfully, and let the room evolve with you.
-Soon enough, you’ll have a cozy, grounded retreat that feels like a deep exhale after a long day.
-Now go make the forest proud.
+There you have it, 11 forest room decor ideas that turn an ordinary space into a calm, nature-inspired sanctuary.
+Start with your palette, layer in wood and texture, add greenery and soft light, then finish with the little sensory touches that make a room feel truly yours.
+Pick a few ideas to begin with, layer thoughtfully, and let the room grow alongside you.
+Before long you will have a cozy, grounded retreat that feels like a deep exhale at the end of a long day.
+Happy decorating!